Tribes (TV series): Broadcast

 Debuting on its own stations, Fox hoped Tribes would be picked up for national syndication like its reality legal series Cops and America's Most Wanted.
 The soap opera was scheduled to premiere in January 1990, but a week before its debut it was pushed back to March by Fox executives who "feared that it would get lost in the competitive February ratings sweeps".
 Laiman, understanding of the decision and calling Fox "very conservative when it comes to advertising dollars", nonetheless noted that the delay put the series at a disadvantage.
 According to Laiman, most of the initial 65 episodes would be completed before the series premiere, which would not allow for the changes that might be made during production based on audience reaction to the series.
 She noted, "When it's on the air, you can see things and change them ...
 It's a problem we have to live with."

-Tribes premiered on March 5, 1990 in the 6:30 p.m. time slot on the Fox-owned stations in Los Angeles, New York, Chicago, Washington, Dallas, Houston and Boston.
+Tribes premiered on March 5, 1990 in the 6:30 p.m. time slot on the Fox-owned stations in Los Angeles (KTTV), New York (WNYW), Chicago (WFLD), Washington (WTTG), Dallas–Fort Worth (KDAF), Houston (KRIV) and Boston (WFXT).
 The Los Angeles Times called it the first American youth-oriented serial drama.
 Originally contracted for a 13-week run, Tribes ultimately aired for 19 weeks.
 The series' cancellation was announced in June, and its final airdate was July 13, 1990.